AreebMalik1989/BMI-Monitor/README.md

 # BMI-Monitor
-Android application to track your BMI
+## Android application to monitor your BMI